faizansaiyed123/computer-networks/docs/02_Network Protocols & Communications.md

 2: Multicast -> the sender is sending the data to set of reciver not to all is called multicast.
 3: Broadcast -> the sender is sending the data to all the particepents in the network is called broadcast.

+# what is  Peer-To-Peer Network?
+No centralized administration.
+All Peers are equal.
+Simple Sharing applications.
+Not Scalable.

+# Client Server Network ?
+centralized administration.
+Request-Response model.
+Scalable.
+Server may be overloaded.